ROOT CANAL THERAPY IN GLEN COVE

 Root canal therapy is a dental procedure to treat dental pain or infection caused by the inflamed or dead nerve.
 This condition is called pulpitis.

-What indicates that I may need root canal therapy?
+What indicates that I may need Root Canal Therapy?

 Sometimes, you may not know you have an infected tooth.
 However, many people may notice certain symptoms.
 Signs you need a root canal include: